Winchester ’73 changed the course of Jimmy Stewart’s career.

 We’ll go through the plot, meet the spunky Gloria Hatrick McLean, and detail Jim’s and Gloria’s courtship before going behind the scenes of this revolutionary Western.

 It’s 1876.
 Lin McAdam (Jimmy Stewart) and ‘High-Spade’ Frankie Wilson (Millard Mitchell) arrive in Dodge City, where the skilled Lin enters a shooting contest.
 The prize for the contest winner is a coveted Winchester 1873 rifle.
 Lin will have to wait for the actual contest to do any shooting however, as Sheriff Wyatt Earp (Will Geer) immediately confiscates the guns of all who arrive in Dodge City.

 This proves frustrating for Lin when, on entering a bar before the contest, he spots the old rival he’s been tracking, Dutch Henry Brown (Stephen McNally).
 The two men attempt to draw guns on each other by instinct, only to quickly remember that Wyatt Earp has their guns.
 So both men live to challenge each other in the contest for the Winchester.

-During the shooting contest, it’s a close call between Lin and Dutch for the riffle.
+During the shooting contest, it’s a close call between Lin and Dutch for the rifle.
 But Lin proves the victor after shooting through the center of a stamp on a gold coin mid-toss.
+The Winchester is his.

-Dutch doesn’t play fair however, and ambushes Lin in his hotel room.
+But Dutch doesn’t play fair.
+He ambushes Lin in his hotel room.
 Dutch and his men steal the Winchester, and bolt out of town.
 They head for Riker’s, a hotel far enough away from Dodge City for them to trade for more guns, and plan their upcoming robbery of a bank in Tascosa, Texas.
 But at Riker’s, Dutch loses the Winchester to trader Joe Lamont (John McIntire).

 The Changing Owners of the Winchester '73